 - 1. Navigate to your integrations management page in ThreatQ. - 2.
 Select the Labs option from the Category dropdown (optional). - 3.
-Click on the integration to open its details page. - 4.
+Click on the integration entry to open its details page. - 4.
 Enter the following parameters under the Configuration tab:

 PARAMETER DESCRIPTION IronNet Hostname The hostname or IP address for your IronNet instance.
 Port Enter the port number to access.
 The default is 443.
 IronNet Username The username for your IronNet account.
 IronNet Password The password for your IronNet account.
 Severity Lower Bound The lower severity score bound.
 The default is 500.
 Severity Upper Bound The Upper severity score bound.
 The default is 1000.
+Initial Query Range The number of days for the initial historical query.
+The default is 2 days.